arkovia/acts/labor-act.md

 ### Section 3: Jurisdiction
 #### Segment 1
-The jurisdiction of this act is to be held by `Labor Arkovia, EGI`.
+The jurisdiction of this act is to be held by the `Labor EGI`.

 ### Section 4: Interpretation
 #### Segment 1
-The interpretation of this Act may be interpreted by the court system, or for criminalization by Labor Arkovia, EGI, though the court's interpretations trump that of Labor Arkovia, EGI.
+The interpretation of this Act may be interpreted by the court system, or for criminalization by Labor EGI, though the court's interpretations trump that of the Labor EGI.

 ## Part 2: Statistics
 ### Section 1: Division of Labor Statistics